jonasoesch/p9/paper.md

-### Program generation
+### Program generation and rendering process

 1. In a first step, the system generates objects for all the charts with their axes, characters and annotations from the specification.
 Wherever something is not defined, it assumes a sensible default if possible or provides an explanation for the failure otherwise.
 2. After the charts, the system generates the objects who represent the transitions which reference the chart objects.
 3. Finally, a director object is generated with references to all the charts and transitions.
 The director continually checks if the viewer has been scrolling.
 4. When the scroll position changes, the director calls the `draw`-method on the charts/transitions that should be visible at this position.
 It calls the `hide`-method on all the others.
-If at the current position, a transition should be displayed, the `draw`-method an additional `position` parameter between 0 and 1 is set to indicate the state of the interpolation.
+If at the current position, a transition should be displayed, the `draw`-method is called with an additional `position` parameter TODO:formula that indicates the state of the interpolation.
 5. This sets in motion a rendering cascade where every object also calls the `draw` methods of its children to render the final display.
 This corresponds to the *render*-pattern described in  [@Heer-06:softwaredesign])
+6. Objects $$\{characters, axes, annotations\}$$ of transition charts implement their own interpolation methods and use them for rendering interpolated states.
+7. The `draw`-methods generate the necessary SVG-code and append it to an SVG that will finally be displayed in the HTML element for the chart.